varsha-ar/GraphicsBot_Software_Engineering/DEPLOY.md

 [Link to main.yml](.github/workflows/main.yml)

-The steps to run our scripts are:

-1) Connect to the VCL instance using the IP address: 152.7.777.222
-2) You will then need to navigate to the folder */home/nprabhu5*
-3) Within this folder, you will find the folder *actions-runner*.
-Navigate to this folder.
-4) Now run the file *run.sh* using ./run.sh command.
+Run the file *run.sh* using ./run.sh command.
 You will see something similar to what is shown below:

 ![Connected to GitHub](assets/connected.png)